Edgar Allen Poe was a famous author.

 - a.
 The writer of a book, article, or other text.b.
 One who practices writing as a profession.

 - One who writes or constructs an electronic document or system, such as a website.

 - An originator or creator, as of a theory or plan.

 transitive verbau·thored, au·thor·ing, au·thors

-Usage Problem To assume responsibility for the content of (a published text).
+- Usage Problem To write or be the author of (a published text).